- Windows 11 comes with an updated design, and while new features are added, some old ones aren't pre-installed, Paint 3D being one of them.

 - Go to your Microsoft Store and look for the app.

-- Now you should notice that Paint 3D was installed, and you can click on Launch.
+- Now you should notice that Paint 3D was installed.
+Select it and click on Launch to start using the app.

 Compared to the classic Paint, Paint 3D is more professional, has more functionalities, and as its name suggests, it allows you to create and manipulate 3D objects in 3D space.

-Also, if you want to find how the new version will differ from Windows 10 as far as the design, interface, features, requirements are concerned, or you’re interested in upgrading, you can take a look at this Windows 11 vs Windows 10 comparison.
+If you want to find how the new OS differs from Windows 10 as far as the design, interface, features, requirements are concerned, or you’re interested in upgrading, you can take a look at this Windows 11 vs Windows 10 comparison.

 Last but not least, we encourage you to keep an eye on us.
-Until the new OS will be released so you can experience it first hand, you can take your daily dose of Windows 11 from here.
+With the OS released, here you can experience it first hand and take your daily dose of Windows 11.